 A search of the literature only identified three examples of trials in which an arm had been added, two results papers and the Sydes et al. publication, which also includes the methodological discussion [14].
-However, the direct contacts described in the Methods section suggested 30 unique trials.
-Eight trials were identified to be within scope.
-All of these trials had obtained appropriate ethical approval.
+However, the

 Two trials have MAMS designs and six are large phase III trials published in high-impact journals, some of which went on to change clinical practice.